fidian/webpage/README.md

 ### Prerequisites

 1. Ensure you have wget, zip, mime-construct, fetchmail, procmail, xvfb and a working SMTP server (I am using msmtp).
 2. Install LWP, LWP::Protocol::https and HTML::TokeParser via CPAN so Perl can run `url.pl`.
-On Ubuntu you need libnet-ssleay-perl and libcrypt-ssleay-perl for Net:SSLeay to work.
+On Ubuntu you need libnet-ssleay-perl and libcrypt-ssleay-perl for Net::SSLeay to work.
 3. Test `url.pl` and ensure it works.
 You may need to update `Text::Wrap`.

         echo -n "" | ./url.pl -t https://www.yahoo.com

-4. Install wkhtmltopdf so you have at least version 0.12.x.
-You can download statically compiled binaries from their site.
-The scripts expect you to download and extract the archive so that there's a `wkhtmltox/` folder at the root of this software.
+4. Install wkhtmltopdf so you have at least version 0.12.x in the path.

 ### Set up Fetchmail